 Company Luncheon Entertainment…You SERIOUSLY need to do this!

-I used to see this all the time.
-Then suddenly…….it went away…..REALLY fast.
+I used to see company luncheon’s with entertainment all the time.
+Then suddenly, it went away…REALLY fast.
 I’m not sure why.
-I can’t imagine that budget is the issue, because I’m still booked consistently for private company events/banquets at night, which are considerably more expensive.
-The fact is, company luncheon entertainment is hands down one of the best thing you can do for your employees.
-So please read why I believe this is so important.
+Budget can’t be the issue, because I’m still booked consistently for private corporate banquets at night, which are considerably more expensive.
+Believe me when I tell you that entertainment at a luncheon is hands down one of the best thing you can do for your employees.
+Here’s why!

 1. Lunch is Lunch